larngroup/One_Shot_Siamese_Net_Drug_Discovery/README.md

 We used Python 3.7.3 and Keras with Tensorflow back-end to develop the main Siamese Model and the standart convolutional model (CNN).
 Sckit-learn was used to implement some of the other models for comparison purposes as Random Forest, SVM and Multi-Layer Perceptron.
 RDKit was used to pre-process the SMILEs Strings and acess SMILEs fingerprints.

+In order to get started you will need:

 - Keras
 - Tensorflow 1.14
 - RDKit